 |alien magical practice||+5|

 |detect magic or similar analysis completed||-5|

 In addition to the fully-memorized spells that are presented in the core rules, we’ve added access to a few more spells that would be familiar to the caster.
 The well-studied spells are called known spells, and the sketchier ones are called recallable.
 Known spells are close-at-hand, and require no rolls to cast.
 Recallable spells require a Spellcraft roll to cast.
 The caster only has “room” to memorize the exact pattern of a few spells, but she has some familiarity with a larger body of spells.
 When a spellcaster meditates/ prays/ studies each morning, she may choose a fresh selection of known spells from her recallable list.

 - Known spells work per the core rules.
 Characters do not, however, get extra known spells for high attributes.
 Instead, attributes contribute to spell points, and may add to recallable spells.

 - Recallable spells require a Spellcraft check to successfully execute, in addition to any other skill checks the situation may warrant (like Concentration).
+Divine casters may use Knowledge (religion) for this roll.
 The DC for this check is 10+ the cost of the effect (cantrips count as 0 points).
 Under non-critical conditions, characters may take 10 on this check.